shahiro770/MaxBipartiteMatcher/README.md

 9  8
 ```

-I went to draw this out originally, but unfortunately it got super messy after I made one mistake.
+I went to draw this out originally, but unfortunately it got super messy after I made one mistake (and practically I don't think anyone would want to see so many edges).
-I still believe this is a maximum matching for such a graph (or at least I couldn't find a matching of size greater than 8).
+I still believe this is a maximum matching for such a graph, or at least I couldn't find a matching of size greater than 8.

 But can we go any bigger?